jnareb/git-commit-graph-ext/README.md

 # Commit graph labeling for speeding up Git commands
-> Explore possible extensions to the serialized commit-graph format in Git, including adding reachability indexes for graph of revisions
+> Explore possible extensions to the serialized commit-graph format in Git, including adding reachability indexes for the graph of revisions

 Git uses various clever methods for making operations on very large repositories faster, from bitmap indices for `git fetch`[[1][]], to generation